-Energizing the Future is our symposium to celebrate the 60th anniversary of NWO Institute DIFFER.
-It is dedicated to the future of sustainable energy technology.
+Energizing the Future was our symposium to celebrate the 60th anniversary of NWO Institute DIFFER, in December 2019.
+It was dedicated to the future of sustainable energy technology.
 From its very beginning, DIFFER has contributed to the development of nuclear fusion as a clean energy source.
 More recently its scope also encompasses research on the storage and conversion of sustainable energy via chemical bonds.

 What future lies ahead for Fusion Energy and Solar Fuels?